wgeorgecook/my-reads/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This respository is for my own submission.
+You may draw inspiration from it, but please don't copy it or parts of it wholesale.
+Similarly, I will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).